Ditchcarbon

 Very high

 Some industries are more carbon intensive than others.
-Deutsche Telekom Europe B.V.'s primary industry is Collected and purified water, distribution services of water (41), which is high in terms of carbon intensity compared to other industries.
+Deutsche Telekom Europe B.V.'s primary industry is Water Distribution, which is high in terms of carbon intensity compared to other industries.

 How Carbon Intensive is Deutsche Telekom Europe B.V.'s Location?